christianityorigins/website/books/_posts/2024-07-14-subversion.md

 that subversion was the only way to defeat the Romans.
-So, rabbi Akiva and his students Aquila of Sinope aka Onkelos, Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Simon ben Yohai (Justin Martyr?), Ketia bar Shalom aka 'Clement of Rome', Aristo of Pella, who is a good candidate for being Luke the Evangelist ('Aristo', or 'Ariston' is a name that is related to 'Proteus' The former means 'first-rank, noble' the second derives from 'first'.
+So, rabbi Akiva and his students Aquila of Sinope aka Onkelos, Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Simon ben Yohai (Justin Martyr?), Ketia bar Shalom aka 'Clement of Rome' (hebrew Ketia is the same as Latin Clement), Aristo of Pella, who is a good candidate for being Luke the Evangelist ('Aristo', or 'Ariston' is a name that is related to 'Proteus' The former means 'first-rank, noble' the second derives from 'first'.
 So, was he also Peregrinus Proteus?
-Also, Mark or Mahalia, sixteenth bishop of Jerusalem was the secretary of Aristo and Marcion is known to have had a disciple named Lucanus as documented by Tertullian, so Mark, or Mahalia, first Gentile bishop of Jerusalem was also Markianos of Alexandria aka Marcion of Sinope? ) added a slave-morality suicide cult to the imperial cult.
+Also, Mark or Mahalia, sixteenth bishop of Jerusalem was the secretary of Aristo and Marcion is known to have had a disciple named Lucanus as documented by Tertullian, so Mark, or Mahalia, first Gentile bishop of Jerusalem was also Markianos of Alexandria aka Marcion of Sinope?) and Rabbi Meir aka Polycarp aka Bishop ignatius (Ignatius means firely one and Polycarp was famous for lighting himself on fire), added a slave-morality suicide cult to the imperial cult.

 Many of rabbi Akiva's students and contemporaries had connections to the Alexandrian School in Egypt and were themselves students of Philo of